 Learner to create their own measuring device and explain how it works with examples of items they have measured in their home.
 Encourage learner to upload images/videos of their measuring device design to share and discuss with their peers.
 Reflect on what aspects are important for a measuring device.

 Provide the learner with a 1 metre piece of tape (unmarked).
 Invite learners to work out how many centimetres there are in a metre.

 ABC Splash website.
 A video, High Rise Living, explains linear measurement.
 Activity: The video states the average Year 3 student is 132cm and the average mum is 161cm, is this true in your home?

 Back to Front Maths is a website with many Mathematical resources created by Tierney Kennedy.
 Her resources are free to use during the virus pandemic.
 Provided in the link below are task books with a variety of measurement inquiries to support parents and students.

 Australian Curriculum Lessons website provides learning inquiries aligned to the Australian Curriculum.
 The investigation, Exploring Length, provides students the opportunity to apply their understanding of centimetres and metres in a range of hands on learning activities.
 Additionally, it introduces students to estimating, comparing and ordering as important skills of measurement.

-Top Model: Challenge learners to create a fashion top for a family member out of newspaper.
-Ensure they measure all required parts to get the perfect fit.
+Top Model: Challenge learners to create a fashion top/shirt for a family member out of newspaper.
 Have learners upload and share their design.